November 11, 20226 minutes

 sudo xlnx-config --xmutil bootfw_status

-Note from the output that we are currently booting from partition A. Yours might be different, but it is important to note this because we will be writing our updated firmware to the other partition and wanting to boot from it instead.
+Note from the output that we are currently booting from partition A. Yours might be different, but it is

-It will take a few minutes because it is burning the file to the Kria SoM’s QSPI flash.
+xmutil to update the firmware on our Kria SoM:sudo xlnx-config --xmutil bootfw_update -i BOOT.BINIt will take a few minutes because it is burning the file to the Kria SoM’s QSPI flash.

 Once that’s finished, we need to hard reset the Kria, either by power cycling the board, or by pressing the “RESET” pushbutton.
 I just shut everything down in Ubuntu and pressed the RESET pushbutton.

-Log back into Ubuntu, open up a terminal window
+Log back into Ubuntu, open up a terminal window Ctrl-Alt-T, and run this command to confirm that the new firmware

-, and run this command to confirm that the new firmware resulted in a successful Linux boot:
+resulted in a successful Linux boot:

-sudo xlnx-config --xmutil bootfw_update -v
+sudo xlnx-config --xmutil bootfw_update -vsudo xlnx-config --xmutil bootfw_status

 Now that we have the right boot firmware on the Kria SoM, I just want to make sure that we can boot Ubuntu 22.04.